 Accessibility Metadata Resources

 The details of the tags can be a bit daunting, as there are a large number of properties with various subsets that apply for various resource types.
 We’ve tried to create useful documents and views of this information that make it a bit more approachable by being specific to media types.
 The Practical Properties Guide is our most recent attempt to show these properties for wide range of content and learning resources, whether electronic or physical.
 This document is fundamentally an appendix to the best practices guide, but done on the wiki so that we can refine this as we gain experience.
+This document/wiki is still at the .6 version of the specification.
+If you find this document useful, let us know on our mailing list and we’ll update it for the 1.0 specification.

 Of course, the accessibility metadata specification and examples, both simple markup and live content, are the best place to get the overview.
 And seeing other implementations, as listed on this page, is very helpful.